 9. Refrain from sexual activities: Indulging in sexual activities right after childbirth will worsen your condition.
 Refrain from sex for as long as you need to rest and heal yourself.
 You might feel pressured into intercourse from your partner but the key is to stand your ground.
 After all, your health and wellness come first!

 10. Ask for help: Nursing your newborn, caring for your body and managing your home chores is not a piece of cake.
 There will be times when you feel the need to ask others to chip in. ask your friends and family to help out whenever you need it.
 Not voicing your concerns will harm your mental health the most.
 So, make a list of chores, share it with your closed ones and supervise the tasks till you regain your strength.
 Laundry, house mopping, cooking and garden upkeep are some of the common tasks you can ask for help with.

 11. Consult an expert: Postpartum depression is highly common among women after giving birth.
 While in some cases it is touch and go, in others it is here to stay.
 When facing such a situation, it’s important that the new mother takes professional help before the situation worsens.
 Meeting with an expert becomes all the more important when the mother is unable to express herself in front of her acquaintances.
 So, don’t waste much time and book an appointment at the earliest.

 Ayurvedic Remedy Every New Mother Should Try

 Nourishing yourself with the best herbal tea for pregnancy before birth will help prepare your body for what’s to come.
-If you are looking for such a product, then Mama Love Infusion by Butterfly Ayurveda will significantly aid you in several ways.
+If you are looking for such a product, then Tea for pregnant women by Butterfly Ayurveda will significantly aid you in several ways.
 While it proves to be the best herbal for pregnant women, it also boosts immunity in lactating mothers.
 This product rejuvenates and speeds the healing process while keeping the body protected from various diseases.